coxryan/UnifiedPredictiveAlgorithm/development.md

 - 2025-10-05 22:08: Backtest tab empty post-SQLite migration; need one-off builder + manual workflow to hydrate 2024 datasets into `upa_data.sqlite` and deploy.
 - 2025-10-12 12:24: Added scripted backtest builder + workflow; latest run populated 2024 tables but missing graded results.
 Wiring helper grades now and rehydrating to restore W/L counts.
 - 2025-10-12 12:30: Cached schedule/markets/team inputs persisted for offline reuse; deploy workflow now runs `tools.build_backtest_data --offline` so model changes automatically refresh backtest results without refetching CFBD.
+- 2025-10-12 12:36: Patched live scoreboard ingestion to merge the last ~3 days and retain previous rows when ESPN responds empty, preventing the UI from wiping results on off days.

 **What we are trying to do (mission)**
 - Build a reliable, transparent, and continuously-updating **college football pricing engine** that: